-Assessors cannot be family members:

-Assessors will often be known by the participant, but they must not be an immediate relative.
+Topic Section(s) affected Guidance Assessors/ Award All Assessors cannot be family members: Assessors / Section Assessors Assessors will often be known by the participant, but they must not be an immediate relative.
 This requirement remains.
-However, operators may wish to convey the following:

-- Anybody, other than a family member, who knows the subject better than the participant can act as Section Assessor. - The Section Assessor does not have to be present in the room while the participant is doing their activity. - Nor does the Section Assessor have to be actively providing instruction to the participant (although commonly they are doing so). - The Assessor can keep track of a participant's progress remotely, with updates from the participant.
-In this case, a participant should keep photo / video / diary evidence of them doing their logable hours of activity. - Where an existing Assessor has become uncontactable, the participant can change Assessor mid-way through a section. - If a participant changes their section activity mid-way through, they will likely need to change their Assessor too. - Award Leaders should be flexible in helping participants to identify a new Assessor in some cases, an Award Leader may be able to act as Assessor themselves if appropriate, or some NAO/OP staff could make themselves available to act as Assessors. - Please ensure your staff, Award Leaders and other adults delivering the Award continue to operate in accordance with local safeguarding and child protection legislation. - For more information on the role of Assessors, please see the International Handbook for Award Leaders (7th ed., 2019) pages 41 45.
+However, operators may wish to convey the following: Anybody, other than a family member, who knows the subject better than the participant can act as Section Assessor.
+The Section Assessor does not have to be present in the room while the participant is doing their activity.
+Nor does the Section Assessor have to be actively providing instruction to the participant (although commonly they are doing so) The Assessor can keep track of a participant's progress remotely, with updates from the participant.
+In this case, a participant should keep photo / video / diary evidence of them doing their loggable hours of activity.
+Where an existing Assessor has become uncontactable, the participant can change Assessor mid-way through a Section.
+If a participant changes their Section activity mid-way through the Section, they will likely need to change their Assessor too.
+Award Leaders should be flexible in helping participants to identify a new Assessor - in some cases, an Award Leader may be able to act as Assessor themselves if appropriate, or in some cases some NAO/OP staff make themselves available to act as Assessors.